pinkfloydsito/pipeai-builder/README.md

 - `benchmark_results.csv`: Complete results with all metrics for each dataset and approach
 - `pipelines/`: Directory containing JSON files with pipeline configurations for each run

+## Notebooks

+The `notebooks/` directory contains Jupyter notebooks for exploring and analyzing results:

+- `gpt_generated_pipeline.ipynb`: Demonstrates the GPT-generated pipeline approach and includes detailed analysis of results
+- `statistical_testing.ipynb`: Statistical tests comparing the different AutoML approaches

+These notebooks provide an interactive way to explore the benchmark results and reproduce the analysis.

 ### Metrics

 Each run records: